Liesbeth Messer-Heijbroek

-Liesbeth Messer-Heijbroek (born Amsterdam, 25 April 1914: died Breda, 6 November 2007) was a Dutch sculptor and medal maker.
+Liesbeth Messer-Heijbroek (Amsterdam, 25 April 1914 – Breda, 6 November 2007) was a Dutch sculptor and medal maker.

 Born Liesbeth Heijbroek, she studied in the city of her birth at the Rijksakademie (National academy) under both Jan Bronner and Theo van Reijn.
 In 1940 she married an architect called Willem Messer and the couple settled in Zeeland, in the south-west of the country.
 The war memorial (1948) in the main cemetery at Domburg was a project shared between the two of them.